xrave110/flashloan/README.md

 from brownie import interface
 erc20 = interface.IERC20(erc20_address)
 ```
 The instances of IERC20, AggregatorV3Interface and IFactory are used in the code in order to get the major function from [Api sheme](#api-scheme) and the main router interface is expected as an argument for the api object.
-All api class can be viewed <a src=./apis/rounter_v2_api.py>here</a>.
+All api class can be viewed [here](apis/rounter_v2_api.py).

 ## Curve_Api class